 An employee may take vacation in broken periods with the approval of the Employer.
 No reasonable request shall be denied.

 18.4 Mandatory Vacation

-Starting with the second year of employment, an employee must take two weeks' vacation time off, or one-half their vacation time owing, whichever is less.
+Starting with the second year of employment, an employee must take their minimum vacation allotment, as per the Employment Standards Act: